Frequently Asked Questions (FAQ)

-The Director of the Scholars Program (DSP) is the primary contact and program administrator, as well as an instructor for the co-curricular workshops.
+The Director of the Scholars Program (DSP) and the Scholars Fellow and Program Associate are the primary contacts and program administrators.
 There will be up to four faculty professors who will be teaching the courses.
-Two college student interns will support the DSP, professors and reside in the dormitory as residential advisors.
-In addition, there will be visiting scholars, lecturers and local guest speakers.
+In addition, there will be guest speakers and lecturers.

 Who can provide more information about the Scholars Pathway Program?